 We have put in a wide range of measures to support victims to seek help.
 Our ‘Live Fear Free’ helpline provides support to speakers of other languages through the Language Line.
-We work through Bawso to ensure those whose first language is not English can be safely supported.
+Bawso provides specialist frontline services to Black, Asian and Minority Ethnic victims and migrant victims of domestic abuse, sexual violence, human trafficking, female genital mutilation and forced marriage.
 We have also provided campaign materials relating to available support in Arabic, Chinese, Hindi, Polish, Punjabi and Urdu.

 We offer e-learning to staff at testing stations and contact tracers; have put up posters in testing stations and information in home testing kits; promoted our ‘Live Fear Free’ helpline; offered e-learning to volunteers, delivery drivers, postal workers and anyone who may have contact with households, and delivered ‘Ask and Act’ training to front line professionals and in particular primary health care.
 We also provide grant funding to support Black, Asian and Minority Ethnic victims and survivors of VAWDASV.

 We promote our main ‘Live Fear Free’ helpline and website which is a free 24/7 helpline for all victims of domestic abuse.
 The helpline staff have access to the Language Line, so are able to provide support to victims/survivors in other languages.
 We also promote ‘silent’ methods of contact, such as text, email and web chat.
 In an emergency we encourage contacting the emergency services by dialling 999, and if a caller is unable to speak, dialling 55 when the operator answers.
-Bawso, which is core-funded by Welsh Government, also operates a helpline, and this is diverted to ‘Live Fear Free’ out of hours.
+Bawso is core-funded by Welsh Government.
+It has its own stand-alone 24hr helpline specifically for Black, Asian and Minority Ethnic women fleeing VAWDASV.